Skip to main content Skip to complementary content

 Anonymous Concurrent Sessions

 Anonymous Concurrent Sessions is only applicable to Qlik Anonymous Access subscriptions.
-This value meter defines the maximum number of app sessions that can be run concurrently by anonymous users (users who are not logged into the Qlik Cloud tenant).
+This value meter defines the maximum number of application sessions that can be run concurrently by anonymous users (users who are not logged into the Qlik Cloud tenant).

 Did this page help you?

-If you find any issues with this page or its content – a typo, a missing step, or a technical error – let us know how we can improve!
+If you find any issues with this page or its content – a typo, a missing step, or a technical error – please let us know!